jungmannlab/picasso/docs/localize.rst

 Identification and fitting of single-molecule spots
 ---------------------------------------------------

 1. In ``Picasso: Localize``, open a movie file by dragging the file into the window or by selecting ``File`` > ``Open``.
 If the movie is split into multiple μManager .tif files, open only the first file.
 Picasso will automatically detect the remaining files according to their file names.
-When opening a .raw file a dialog will appear for file specifications.
+When opening a .raw file, a dialog will appear for file specifications.
 2. Adjust the image contrast (select ``View`` > ``Contrast``) so that the single-molecule spots are clearly visible.
 3. To adjust spot identification and fit parameters, open the ``Parameters`` dialog (select ``Analyze`` > ``Parameters``).
 4. In the ``Identification`` group, set the ``Box side length`` to the rounded integer value of 6 × σ + 1, where σ is the standard deviation of the PSF.
 In an optimized microscope setup, σ is one pixel, and the respective ``Box side length`` should be set to 7.
 The value of ``Min. net gradient`` specifies a minimum threshold above which spots should be considered for fitting.
 The net gradient value of a spot is roughly proportional to its intensity, independent of its local background.
 By checking ``Preview``, the spots identified with the current settings will be marked in the displayed frame.
 Adjust ``Min. net gradient`` to a value at which only spots are detected (no background).